Cardinality Estimation of Subgraph Matching: A Filtering-Sampling Approach: Candidate Filtering

 To compute Triangle Safety and Four-Cycle Safety, we index all triangles and 4-cycles in advance.
 When the numbers of triangles and 4-cycles in the data graph are substantial, indexing them can result in a significant overhead.
-Hence, if the numbers of triangles and 4-cycles exceed some constants $k_1$ and $k_2$, respectively, we disable respective safety condition to avoid excessive computational cost.
-For the experiments, we use $k_1=k_2=10^{10}$.
+Hence, if the numbers of triangles and 4-cycles exceed some thresholds $k_1$ and $k_2$, respectively, we disable respective safety condition to avoid excessive overhead of indexing.
+For the experiments, we use $k_1=k_2=10^{9}$.